 Fleet: SolanoExpress has 38 buses that are operated by FAST and SolTrans.
 FAST operates 19 higher capacity Over the Road (OTR) buses The SolTrans intercity bus fleet consists of 19 higher capacity OTR CNG coaches.
 All SolanoExpress buses are equipped with accessible features (e.g., lifts, dedicated seating) in compliance with the requirements of the Americans with Disabilities Act (ADA).
 Farebox equipment to accommodate Clipper was installed and operational in the fall of 2014 on all SolanoExpress routes.
-An Automated Vehicle Locator (AVL) system that provides passengers a 'find you bus or next bus' feature is available on SolanoExpress routes.
+An Automated Vehicle Locator (AVL) system that provides passengers a 'Find your ride' feature is available on SolanoExpress routes.
 In addition, all SolanoExpress buses have the capacity to accommodate one or more bicycles and all have luggage storage compartments.